rackerlabs/support-how-to/content/how-to/rackspace-email/webmail-dropbox-integration-faqs/index.md

 Rackspace Email has added the ability to add links to files stored in your Dropbox&reg; account in an email.
 Just click a button in the **Compose** window to launch an external window to the Dropbox file selector.
-If you have not authenticated to Dropbox, you will be asked to supply your Dropbox credentials.
-Then you will see your Dropbox files in the file selector dialogue.
+If you have not authenticated to Dropbox, the system prompts to supply your Dropbox credentials.
+Then you see your Dropbox files in the file selector dialogue.
 You can select files to attach to the email and click **Choose**.
-Links will appear in the **Compose** window and then you can send your email with links to your Dropbox files.
+Links appear in the **Compose** window, and you can send your email with links to your Dropbox files.

 ### How can you hide the Dropbox feature?